alain-kubwayo/Search-Photos-JSONPlaceholder/README.md

 # Search-Photos-JSONPlaceholder

 In this project, a simple search form with one input field and a "Get Album Photos By Id" button was implemented using ReactJS.
-TailwindCSS was also used for styling to ensure that the photos retrieved from [JSON Placeholder](https://jsonplaceholder.typicode.com/), a free fake API for testing an prototyping, look presentable on viewers' screens.
+TailwindCSS was also used for styling to ensure that the photos retrieved from [JSON Placeholder](https://jsonplaceholder.typicode.com/), a free fake API for testing and prototyping, look presentable on viewers' screens.

 ## Implemented Functionalities